04-11-19 | References

 With the sea change in IT disaster recovery delivered by cloud computing, network replication becomes the critical path.
 With fast server recovery at an offsite data center, the critical path for a disaster recovery operation is replicating the production network at the DR site including IP address mapping, firewall rules & VLAN configuration.

 Smart data center operators are providing full cloud computing disaster recovery services that not only replicate the servers between data centers, but also replicate the entire network configuration in a way that recovers the network as quickly as the backed up cloud servers.

 Ready to get started with a cloud-based disaster recovery method?
 Otava can help!
 Our Disaster Recovery as a Service offers an RPO and RTO of minutes, not hours, so that you’re up and running faster than ever in the event of a disaster.
-Visit /solutions/data-protection/disaster-recovery-as-a-service/ to learn more or contact us to talk to a representative today.
+Simply click the button below to contact us and learn more.

 Are you hesitant about adopting cloud computing services into your IT infrastructure?
 You are not alone.
 Data security is the leading concern for IT professionals when it comes to cloud computing.
 Private cloud computing allows for the control that most PCI and HIPAA-sensitive organizations require over their data.
 When it comes to security, the importance of control over your environment cannot be overstated, and leads most IT professionals to adopt private cloud hosting over the public cloud.
 When comparing cloud options, here are 5 security tips to consider.
 (Read more)